 3.3.9.
-DIFFERENTIAL/CHAIN CASE - LUBRICATION

-1. Stand rear engine rider on its rear bumper and check the fill/level plug, for cracks and wear.
+DIFFERENTIAL/CHAIN CASE - LUBRICATION 1.
+Stand rear engine rider on its rear bumper and check the fill/level plug, for cracks and wear.
 Replace fill/level plug if signs of wear are visible.

 IMPORTANT: If the Rear Engine Rider will be on its rear bumper for longer than two hours, remove the battery.
-Refer to Section "BATTERY REMOVAL".
+See Section on BATTERY REMOVAL.

 2. To check lubricant, remove fill/level plug and visually inspect for lubricant on the internal parts of the differential.
-If no lubricant is visible on the internal parts of the differential, add transmission grease as needed.
+If no lubricant is visible on the internal parts of the differential, add "SNAPPER Transmission" grease as needed.
 See Figure 3.8.